equitymarkets/7North/README.md

 Micro benefits:
 * Existing traffic, hospital, theater, and colleges provide a natural market for project
 * Resort-qualities bring in medium- to high-net worth clientele for a relatively affordable resort experience
+* Is both enhanced by local tourism and enhances regional/national tourism

 Macro benefits:
 * Re-establishes town as a center of commerce, education, and tourism given surroundings
 * Encourages increased usage of Paoli-Thorndale line
+* Social image of a town must include lodging alternatives

 Challenges
 * Amtrak lien